How To Publish Your First Research Paper? Full Process Explained

 Conquer the world of academic publishing!
 This guide walks you through every step of publishing your first research paper, from choosing a journal to navigating peer review.

 In academia, to publish a research paper for the first time is no small feat.
 Students, scholars, and academics who aspire to thrive in research know the equity that’s put into publishing the first-ever manuscript.
 While it is exciting, the task of actually publishing can be quite daunting and intimidating to many.
-This makes it crucial for researchers to fully familiarize themselves with paper publishing journals and how to publish a paper.
+This makes it crucial for researchers to fully familiarize themselves with peer-reviewed journals and how to publish a paper.
 To enable first-time authors to tackle the challenges that come with publishing a research paper for the first time, we have curated the key aspects and critical steps pertaining to the publishing process.

 Understanding the Publishing Process: